-- What capital spending is required to safely support the workforce?
+- What capital spending is needed to safely support the workforce?

-If you don’t yet have a plan in place to bring your employees back to the office, our playbook for a future focused workplace can be tailored to your unique business purpose.
-Once you’ve hit your stride in getting back to the office, it’s time to optimize and prepare your real estate for longer-term transformation.
+If you don’t yet have a plan in place, our playbook for a future-focused workplace can be tailored to your unique business purpose, or you can learn what we did to bring our own employees back to the office safely.
+Once you’ve hit your stride in getting back to the office, it’s time to optimize and prepare your real estate for the long term.

 1 of 2